hapax/hapax.github.io/assets/teaching.md

 I'm going to pick on an Australian textbook for the most advanced high school subject.
 But, in its defense, all of the textbooks are like this.

+But this all depends on whether walking is a skill that can be developed.
+If so, then by focusing on natural walkers, we lose access to a huge pool of talent, namely those with the potential to be great hikers if only they had the motivation to walk.

+The scrubland is an empty philosophy.
+We are best served, as individuals and as a society, by showing students that hiking is not about walking, but rather, using walking to experience and understand the world.